 As the way information is now collected and analyzed presents a significant shift -- along with new challenges -- software can help reduce the complexity.
 Financial analysis software can speed up the creation of reports and present the data in an executive dashboard, a graphical presentation that is easier to read and interpret than a series of spreadsheets with pivot tables.

-- Oracle Financial Analytics -- modular component of Oracle's integrated family of business intelligence software applications.
-Enables insight into the general ledger, provides visibility into performance against budget and the way staffing costs and employee or supplier performance affects revenue and customer satisfaction.
+- Oracle Financial Analytics is the modular component of Oracle's integrated family of business intelligence software applications.
+It enables insight into the general ledger and provides visibility into performance against budget and the way staffing costs and employee or supplier performance affects revenue and customer satisfaction.

 - SAP ERP Financial Analytics helps organizations define financial goals, develop business plans and monitor costs and revenue during execution.